 - Leading them to articles or websites that talk about mental health illnesses, so that they can do their own data-gathering or fact-checking.

 - Not taking things personally.
 It will not help the situation if you blame yourself for your child’s mental health illness and symptoms.

 - Emphasizing that sometimes talking to adults can help put things into perspective.
 After all, adults can think of solutions that children have not encountered yet.

 - Involving them in how they will receive treatment.
-Ask them where they want to go and talk them through that they could expect.
+Ask them if they want to seek help and where they want to go.
+Also, talk them through that they could expect.

 A teenage mental health crisis is a serious concern.
 When not addressed properly, this can lead to even more concerning risks such as substance abuse, violence, or even suicide.
 Don’t hesitate to seek medical help if you are worried about your teen’s behavior and mental well-being.

 Hello Health Group does not provide medical advice, diagnosis or treatment.